-We are on our way to Church of the Redeemer, walking down Palm Avenue in downtown Sarasota, and a man remarks on our daughter wearing a white smocked dress.
+On the way to church, walking down Palm Avenue in downtown Sarasota, a friend remarks on our daughter wearing a white smocked dress.
 She reminds him of his sister, wearing Best & Co. and later shopping at DePinna with his mother.
-Of the two, Best’s has returned, but DePinna has not.
-We wondered why.
+DePinna?

 Lisa Birnbach in her Official Preppy Handbook featured four “R.I.P” retailers in her book – Abercrombie & Fitch, Best & Co., Peck and Peck and DePinna.
 Since the book, three have returned.
 Abercrombie is everywhere making teens look slutty; Best’s is a boutique catalog and store and Peck & Peck is a store brand at Stein Mart.

 Time magazine posted an archive letter to the editor from 1927.
 The letter was written by and about a prep school student named Denny, who thought that a DePinna ad listing some of the “top” prep schools did not list his.
 It gives a sense of the social importance of DePinna: